Setup Automation Host with Ansible

 Configuration

-Create the ansible role common
+Create the ansible role system_update

 The following will create the default path structure for a role.
 Roles can also be used from the ansible-galaxy found here: